Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Differentially Private Streams

 \subsection{Threshold Optimizer}

-We design a method, called threshold optimizer, to find the threshold $\theta$ in a differentially private way.
-Given $\theta$, input values greater than it will be truncated to $\theta$.
-However, this also introduces another error of bias due to the truncation.
-Thus choosing a good percentile that balances the two sources of errors is important.

-\pak uses the approximate $99.5$-th percentile as $\theta$.
-However, $99.5$ is just a heuristic and may not work in every scenario.
-The choice should depend on factors such as $\epsilon$ and others.
-For example, when the noise is small ($\epsilon$ is relatively larger), we may want a larger percentile to reduce bias; but when $\epsilon$ is smaller, we may want a small percentile.
+Different from \pak~\cite{ndss:perrier2019private} that focuses on bias when choosing the threshold $\theta$, our approach is to consider both bias and variance (due to DP noise).
+As bias and variance go in opposite ways (i.e., when $\theta$ is large, bias will be small, but variance will go large, vice versa), there will be an optimal $\theta$ that minimizes the overall error.
+Note that the overall error depends on the whole distribution of the data, which might be too much information to accurately estimate with DP.
+To handle this issue, we choose to use the Noisy Max mechanism (NM)~\cite{dpbook}, which looks into the data privately and outputs only a succinct information of $\theta$.
+In what follows, we first examine the error.

-We first formulate choosing $\theta$ as an optimization problem that minimizes the combined error, and then introduce a function that approximates the error function while having a low sensitivity so that we can effectively use the Exponential Mechanism to solve it.
-We first consider the expected squared error of estimating a single value $v$.
-Assuming that $\tilde{v}$ is the estimation of $v$, it is well known that the expected squared error is the summation of variance and the squared bias of $\tilde{v}$: \begin{lemma} $\EV{(\tilde{v}-v)^2} = \Var{\tilde{v}} + \Bias{\tilde{v}}^2$. \end{lemma} \begin{proof}
+\mypara{Modeling the Error{A Basic NM Query Definition}} We first consider the expected squared error of estimating a single value $v$.
+Assuming that $\tilde{v}$ is the estimation of $v$, it is well known that the expected squared error is the summation of variance and the squared bias of $\tilde{v}$: